Extended Campus Code of Conduct

 a.
 A suspension letter will outline the suspension time for the student and which term they may be allowed to return to their studies.
 At the end of the period, the student must apply for reinstatement.
 The reinstatement letter must be filed through the Office of the Provost to the attention of the Vice Provost.

 a.
 A dismissal letter will outline the terms of termination of the student’s academic studies with the University.

 VII.
 Academic Honesty Board Decision Appeal Process: The Academic Honesty Board decision may be appealed by the student.
 All student appeals will be reviewed and decided by the Provost, Senior Vice President & Chief Operating Officer.
 Students should send their appeal to the attention of the Vice Provost.

 VIII.
 Academic Honesty Board Decision Appeal Procedure:

-- The student must file the appeal through the Office of the Provost, in care of the Associate Provost, within 10 calendar days of receiving written notification of the decision.
+- The student must file the appeal through the Office of the Provost, in care of the Vice Provost, within 10 calendar days of receiving written notification of the decision.

 - The individual seeking the appeal must indicate, in writing, the specific bases or reasons for his or her appeal.
 The appeal statement should include the following: student’s name, ID#, local address, phone number, grounds for appeal, and appropriate and detailed information regarding why the appeal should be granted.